Dr. Kirby's Blog

 Follow these tips when researching your treatment options, and you will be well on your way to a better BOTOX® experience:

 1. Choose your provider wisely.

 A plastic surgeon has a trained aesthetic eye and possesses firsthand knowledge of facial anatomy and how your facial muscles work.
-It is important to receive proper evaluation of your facial anatomy and create a custom plan for your BOTOX® administration.
-The physician will have the knowledge to determine how much BOTOX® you need and be able to help you achieve your goals.
+It is important to receive proper evaluation of your specific facial anatomy and create a custom plan for your BOTOX® administration.
+Our providers work directly under Dr. Kirby’s supervision and guidance to determine how much BOTOX® you need and be able to help you achieve your goals.

 2. Have a realistic budget in mind.

 A reputable provider will be able to tell you what he or she charges for BOTOX® before you schedule treatment.
 The safest bet is to choose someone who prices BOTOX® per unit, not per area.
 This way you know exactly how much BOTOX® you are receiving (and paying for) with each treatment.
 To get a ballpark idea of how much to budget for BOTOX treatment, multiply the number of units recommended by the price per unit, keeping in mind that you may need a little more or less than the average patient.
 Consider asking if the office has any upcoming special BOTOX® pricing events.